-ENMU-Ruidoso now offers on-line Community Development classes.
+ENMU-Ruidoso offers Community Development classes online.
 All you need is access to a computer!
 All classes are held continuously throughout the semester.
-For information call: 575-315-1120.
+For information go to https://ruidoso.enmu.edu/ce/ or call: 575-315-1213.

 CUSTOMIZED TRAINING

 ENMU-Ruidoso seeks to better serve the skill training needs of business and industry in the College's service area by designing specialized, low-cost, quality training courses which meet the specific requirements of the organization.
 Courses can be developed and implemented in a short period of time.